diego-apellaniz/PowerBI3D/README.md

 3) Open Power BI, create a new file and go to *Files -> Import -> Power BI Visual from File* and select *3DVisor.pbiviz* from the ***downloaded files***.
 4) Create a 3D Visor in Power BI by select the imported visual from the visualizations panel on the right side.
 It won't display anything though until we connect it to our data and upload the 3D model. <br />
 ### Add data to your Power BI dashboard
 1) Prepare a Excel table with the following format.
-One column must contain the GUIDs of the objects of your 3D model.
+One column must contain the GUIDs of the objects of your 3D model you want to import in Power BI.
 Additional columns may include different categories for the GUIDs and different values.
 It's important that all cells of the table are filed:

 If you are using Rhino3D as the source of your 3D model, you can easily use Grasshopper to create your Excel table: